Akmazad/MenzClubSoftballLeague/README.md

 # MenzClubSoftballLeague
-This is database system for managing a softball league
+A database system for managing a softball league